Space/time-efficient RDF stores based on circular suffix sorting: Introduction

 In this paper we introduce \rdfcsa, a solution for the compact representation of RDF data that aims at combining good compression with consistently good query performance. \rdfcsa is based on the compressed suffix array, or \csa~\cite{Sad03}, a data structure originally devised for text indexing that is able to store a set of sequences in compressed space and efficiently supports prefix searches.
 We modify the \csa to regard the triples of the RDF dataset as short circular strings.
 All the triple-pattern queries can then be transformed into appropriate prefix searches, which are efficiently solved with the \csa.
 Join queries can also be implemented by exploiting the query capabilities of the \csa.
 We further engineer the \csa to optimize its performance in this scenario.

 We test our proposal against a variety of state-of-the-art solutions.
 Our experimental results show that our solution provides an excellent space/time tradeoff with respect to other solutions: \kdostriples obtains better compression but is significantly slower than \rdfcsa, whereas permuted trie indexes are uniformly faster only when using significantly more space.
-Additionally, our results show that, thanks to its uniform treatment of all triple-patterns, the query times of \rdfcsa are very consistent and predictable.
-We also perform comparisons with other popular representations, including HDT, MonetDB, and RDF-3X, which are shown to be far from competitive with \rdfcsa, being in most cases several times larger and/or several orders of magnitude slower.
+Additionally, our results show that, thanks to its uniform treatment of all triple patterns, the query times of \rdfcsa are very consistent and predictable.
+We also perform comparisons with other popular representations, including HDT, Virtuoso, Blazegraph, MonetDB, RDF-3X, and Tentris; all of these are shown to be far from competitive with \rdfcsa, being in most cases several times larger and/or several orders of magnitude slower.

 The rest of this paper is organized as follows: Section~\ref{sec:stateoftheart} provides some additional details about RDF, as well as some of the relevant state-of-the-art alternatives, and explains the elements of the \csa data structure, necessary to understand our solution.
 Section~\ref{sec:RDFCSA} describes the \rdfcsa data structure, and the basic algorithms for simple and advanced queries.
 Section~\ref{sec:experiments} details the experimental evaluation performed.
 Finally, Section~\ref{sec:conclusions} presents the main conclusions of this work and outlines future work.